(Last Updated On: April 12, 2021)

 It always helps to put thoughts into words…tends to make them tangible and memorable.

-Additional elements of finding your Personal Style
+Additional elements of learning how to find your own Style

 First, your ruthless dissection of the current wardrobe might result in a closet that looks rather sparse!
 If you’ve recently changed your lifestyle dramatically due to retirement or climate relocation, there might not be much left that is suited to you at present.